 Or if you are doing wholesale deals, some fix and flips, or developing an apartment building here or there… you’re likely not doing any of them justice.

 What if instead, you recognized that your fix and flip business was the one that was the most fun and most profitable?

-Then you’d want to weed out the wholesaling and apartment developing and laser focus in on being the best fix and flip investor in your area.
+Then you’d want to weed out the wholesaling and apartment development and laser focus on being the best fix and flip investor in your area.

 Your profits, fun, and fulfillment will all multiply.

 Or, if you’re like me, who is a serial entrepreneur… you don’t have to totally cut off everything else you’re working on and choose just 1 thing.